ivoinestrachan/ivoinestrachan/README.md

 Hi there!
-My name is Ivoine and I am a high school dropout who is passionate about Coding.
-I have always been interested in Coding, and I have been teaching myself through online courses and personal projects.
+My name is [Name] and I am a 🎓high school dropout🎓 who is passionate about 💻computer science and technology💻.
+I have always been fascinated by the 🌟power of code🌟, and I have been self-taught since I was a teenager.

-Although I did not graduate from high school, I have not let that stop me from pursuing my dreams.
-I am a self-starter and a lifelong learner, and I am constantly seeking new opportunities to learn and grow.
+I am excited to join the 🌎GitHub community🌎 and share my journey with others.
+My goal is to 💡learn from other developers💡, build my skills, and create interesting and useful projects.
+I am also motivated by the idea of using 🤖technology to make a positive impact in the world🤖, and I hope to collaborate with others who share this vision.

-Thank you for taking the time to get to know me.
-I look forward to learning and growing together!
+Thank you for joining me on this journey.
+I look forward to 🤝learning and growing together!🤝

 <!--